 ||The Fourth Annual CBN Awards Reception

-We are pleased to announce that the 4th Annual Community Builders Network Awards Reception will take place on March 31 at T-Rex!
-The Annual CBN awards reception recognizes individuals, organizations, companies, and institutions that help make St. Louis a better place to live.
+The 4th Annual Community Builders Network Awards Reception is taking place tomorrow, March 31, at T-Rex!
+Tomorrow's awards reception recognizes individuals, organizations, companies, and institutions that help make St. Louis a better place to live.
 Please join us for an evening of food, networking, and fun as we award those making a positive impact on St. Louis neighborhoods.
 To see this year's award winners, click here.
 For more information and to RSVP for the event, click here.

 CONFERENCES & SEMINARS